 Auditing, Monitoring, and Proactive Alerting

 To go along with many of the abilities that CASBs afford organizations, using mechanisms such as CASBs and other resources to monitor and audit all actions and data in the cloud is necessary for security in today’s public cloud-driven infrastructure.
-Understanding which users, networks, third party applications, and devices are accessing an organization’s public cloud data is crucial to assessing risk and remediating any security threats that may arise.
+Understanding which users, networks, risky third party applications, and devices are accessing an organization’s public cloud data is crucial to assessing risk and remediating any security threats that may arise.
 Additionally, having meaningful proactive alerts configured, which alert system and cloud administrators to security and audit related events, can shed light on security vulnerabilities.

-Auditing, monitoring, and alerting should include a number of important metrics related to the security of the cloud environment.
+G Suite domain auditing, monitoring, and alerting should include a number of important metrics related to the security of the cloud environment.
 It may include but is not limited to the following: